| Title: | Modeling, Standardization and Testing for Provider Profiling |

 and for logistic FE with indirect or direct rates, it will be set to the population rate, which represents the average rate across all observations.

-Confidence intervals (CI) are displayed as error bars: for alternative = "two.sided"
+Confidence intervals (CI) are displayed as error bars: for alternative = "two.sided", two-sided confidence intervals are shown;

-, error bars extend from the lower bound to the standardized measure values;
+for alternative = "greater", error bars extend from the lower bound to the standardized measure values;

-, they extend from the standardized measure values to the upper bound.
+and for alternative = "less", they extend from the standardized measure values to the upper bound.

 For cases where one side of the confidence interval is infinite, that side only extends to the standardized measure.